Jenni ‘JWoww’ Farley Sizzles In Tight Dress That Hugs Her Every Curve

 In the photo, the former Jersey Shore star wore a figure-hugging teal strapless mini dress with a matching sheer cover up.
 The reality star accessorized the look with a pair of dazzling multicolor strappy stilettos.
 She wore her shoulder-length wavy hair in a partial updo and sported a pair of glasses as she looked away from the camera.

 Farley, 33, captioned the photo saying she was ready for the holiday weekend, while plugging Fashion Nova.
 The celebrity’s followers were stunned with her look.

-One user wrote, “That blue looks so good on you!!!” while another follower said, “You’re very beautiful and you can tell you’re truly happy lately bc you’re glowing.”
+“You’re very beautiful and you can tell you’re truly happy lately bc you’re glowing,” another follower said.

 Others told the Snooki & Jwoww star that her body looked amazing, while others wanted to know where they could find a pair of the stylish shoes.

-Farley, who is currently divorcing her husband Roger Matthews, revealed last month that she was in a new relationship, and People magazine reported that her new beau was wrestler Zack Clayton Carpinello.
+Farley, who is currently divorcing her husband, Roger Matthews, revealed last month that she was in a new relationship, and People magazine reported that her new beau was wrestler Zack Clayton Carpinello.
 Page Six reported that amid the couple’s tumultuous divorce that has included allegations of abuse, Matthews said he was happy for Farley.

 “He seems like a terrific guy and they seem to really be happy, and I’m very happy for them,” Mathews, 43, said in an statement to the publication.
 He also said that since the couple has been working through their issues, co-parenting has been easier, which makes their children happy.